qhilipp/Search-Algorithms/README.md

 * [searchStrategy](#searchStrategy-)
 * [util](#utilities-)

-## Testing 🧪
+## Try it out yourself 🧪
-The default package of the project contains the Main.java file, which contains the main method and a couple of methods for testing the algorithms.
+The default package of this project contains the Main.java file, which contains the main method and a couple of methods for testing the algorithms.
 Feel free to play around in this file.
+If you want to create your own SearchAlgorithm, just open the [searchAlgorithms](src/searchAlgorithms) package, add a new generic class that inherits from [GeneralSearch](#generalSearch-) and implement a constructor that calls the super constructor.
+You can orient yourself to the other classes in the package.
+The same is true if you want to add your own [SearchStrategy](#-searchStrategy), [GoalTester](#-goalTest), etc.

 ## GeneralSearch 🕵
 All included Search Algorithms rely on the GeneralSearch algorithm.
 This algorithm